apache/buildstream/HACKING.rst

 Regenerating session html
 '''''''''''''''''''''''''
-The documentation build will only build the session files if explicitly asked to.
+The documentation build will build the session files if they are missing, or if explicitly asked to rebuild.
 We revision the generated session html files in order to reduce the burden on documentation contributors.

 To explicitly rebuild the session snapshot html files, it is recommended that you first set the ``BST_SOURCE_CACHE`` environment variable to your source cache, this